Spring Drum Retreat: 10-12 October 2025

 Learning in this environment will do wonders for your drumming: the djembe always repays the time you invest in it.
 A weekend of drumming will challenge you in terms of stamina and retention, as well as the content you tackle.
 You’ll actually notice the difference in your playing most after the event – Your technique will have improved remarkably and you will find your ear can pick up the polyrhythms more clearly.

-Enjoy awesome dance sessions facilitated by Appiah Annan (with live drumming!).
+Enjoy an awesome high energy dance session on Saturday arvo facilitated by Appiah Annan (with live drumming!).
+On Sunday morning K Nortey will shift the energy down a little with a flowing traditional Ghanaian dance to warm us up for the day.
 Whether you were born with rhythm or you have two left feet, our workshops are fun, educational and stimulating for participants of all ages, levels and backgrounds – no prior dance experience is necessary!
 Definitely for anyone who is looking for a fun way to keep fit as well as enjoy an invigorating cultural experience!

 ♪ Testimonial